sepidehnaghshineh/Tissue-region-segmentation-in-HE-and-IHC-stained-pathology-slides/README.md

-This repository is the official implementation of "TISSUE REGION SEGMENTATION IN H&E-STAINED AND IHCSTAINED PATHOLOGY SLIDES OF SPECIMENS FROM DIFFERENT ORIGINS".
+This repository is the official implementation of "TISSUE REGION SEGMENTATION IN H&E-STAINED AND IHC-STAINED PATHOLOGY SLIDES OF SPECIMENS FROM DIFFERENT ORIGINS".

 We have developed a deep learning-based CNN model segmenting tissue regions in whole slide of a sample from its H&E stained, and IHC stained digital histopathology slides from different origins. the used CNN model is light-weighted with 19.8 Mb FLOPs and is proper for low cost implimantations and it takes approximately 22 seconds to segment out a digital pathology slide.